andrewharvey/srtm-stylesheets/README.md

     ./scripts/07-shaded-relief.sh [SRTM3_Continent]

-Keep in mind that the hypsometric tint values are defined in `srtm3-color-ramp.gdaldem.txt`.
+Keep in mind that the hypsometric tint values are defined in `stylesheets/color-ramps/srtm3-Continent-color-ramp.gdaldem.txt`.
 In the first column you have the elevation value in meters.
-For now, the default values here are specifically scaled for Australia.
-I'm not sure of the best approach for creating global values so that is up to you.
+I've only created a color ramp specifically suited for the highest point in Australia.
+I'm not sure of the best approach for applying this on a global scale.

 ### Loading the contours
 You will need a PostgreSQL database set up somewhere with the PostGIS